ocaml/ocaml/CONTRIBUTING.md

 GitHub Pull Request (PR) system.
 In order to propose a change, a contributor thus needs to have a GitHub account, fork the ocaml/ocaml repository, create a branch for the proposal on their fork and submit it as a Pull Request on the upstream repository.
+(If you are not yet familiar with GitHub, don't worry, all these steps are actually quite easy!)

 The current rule is that a PR needs to get an explicit approval from one of the core maintainer in order to be merged.
 Reviews by